Or, Scan This QR Code

 The majority of the children served in Head Start are low income, below 130% of the national poverty guidelines.
 About ten percent of the children served may be above income and are selected based on need.

-Kno Ho Co Ashland CAC currently operates half day Head Start programs at all 5 locations.
-Children attend for 3.5 hours per day, for 128 days during a school year.
+Kno Ho Co Ashland CAC currently operates half day and full day Head Start options at all 6 locations.
+Children attend either half a day or a full day.
 Classes typically begin in September and last until mid-May.
 Classes are held Monday through Thursday with Fridays available to staff for training.

-Head Start teachers must have a degree in Early Childhood Education or a related field.
-Many of the teachers hold State of Ohio Teaching licenses.
+Head Start teachers have a degree in Early Childhood Education or a related field.
+Some of the teachers hold State of Ohio Teaching licenses.
 Assistant teachers must have a minimum of a CDA certificate, but many have taken college level classes in Early Childhood Education.

 Ashland County Head Start centers are located in the villages of Sullivan and Loudonville in Ashland County and in the City of Ashland.